Constance Nunes Flaunts Curves In Leather Jacket

 Constance Nunes is stunning in her latest social media photo.
 The model and car enthusiast recently posted a photo of herself getting ready for a photo shoot, and her followers couldn’t get enough of it.

-On Tuesday, Constance Nunes took to her Instagram account to share a photo of herself in full glam.
-The Car Masters: From Rust to Riches star revealed that she had to get up so early, but thanks to her makeup artist she was giving off the illusion that she actually got a full night’s sleep.
+On Tuesday, Nunes took to her Instagram account to share a photo of herself in full glam.
+The Car Masters: From Rust to Riches star revealed that she had to get up so early, but thanks to her makeup artist, she was giving off the illusion that she actually got a full night’s sleep.

-In the sexy snapshot, Constance is seen rocking a tight, white t-shirt, which showed off her famous figure, as well as an edgy, black leather jacket, which fits perfectly with her style and personality.
+In the sexy snapshot, Constance is seen rocking a tight white t-shirt, which showed off her famous figure, as well as an edgy, black leather jacket, which fits perfectly with her style and personality.

 Nunes has her long, dark hair parted to the side and styled in bouncy, loose curls, which fall all around her face and down her shoulders.